The Blue Ocean Strategy is a strategic framework, mindset, and method for creating new markets without competition.

 Source: Blue Ocean Strategy

-Organizations to regular look for new ways to renew their value.
+Organizations should regularly look for new ways to renew their value.
 New technologies present endless ways to create and transform value propositions.
-However, unless a culture of exploration is developed then the end result will always be ideas and implementations that fall short of value innovation.
+However, unless a culture of exploration is developed, the end result will always be ideas and implementations that fall short of value innovation.
 Practice business design and lead from the front.
-Encourage teams to confront ambiguous and often difficult challenges when seeking out new ways to innovate.
+Encourage teams to confront ambiguous and often difficult challenges when seeking new innovative ways.

 “If you don’t cannibalize yourself, someone else will.”